isovector/certainty-by-construction/src/book/Chapter4-Relations.lagda.md

 ## Preorder Reasoning {#sec:preorder-reasoning}

-In @sec:equational-reasoning, we built equational reasoning tools for working with propositional equality.
+In @sec:propreasoning, we built equational reasoning tools for working with propositional equality.
 Now that we know a little more, recall that our equational reasoning machinery used only reflexivity and transitivity.
 That is to say, we can generalize equational reasoning so that it works over any